meIIow/palamander-zoo/README.md

 ### FAQ
 **The Pals are swimming - isn’t this actually a Palamander Aquarium?** <br>
-Precision has its place, sure.
-Art, on the other hand, is ambiguous.
-An aquarium IS still a zoo (to satisfy the pedants) - but a zoo can be so much more.
+An aquarium is still technically a zoo (to satisfy the pedants).
+But there's a larger issue here.
+Math, science, engineering - precision has its place.
+But art - true art - is ambiguity.
+Does this zoo harbor creatures - or chaos?
+I'd rather let you decide.

 **Will this slow down my browser?** <br>
 Likely not - but it might.
 We’re running lots of calculations on lots of circles a lot of times per second.
 If you frequently see the Pals visibly lagging, you may want to: